 The influence of Hawaiʻi’s location on its weather

-Because of its proximity to the equator temperatures are mild and the length of the day is pretty constant throughout the year.
-The dominant wind directions are winds from the east and the northeast (the trade winds, explained here).
-Finally, because the proximity to the ocean and the many mountains (volcanoes) on the islands, you can expect significant differences in rainfall within short distances and infrequent severe storms.
+Because of its proximity to the equator, temperatures are mild and the length of the day is fairly constant through the year.
+The dominant winds come from the east and northeast (the trade winds, explained below).
+And because of all that ocean and the high volcanoes, rainfall can change dramatically over short distances, while severe storms stay rare.

 The two Hawaiian seasons: Winter (rainy season) and Summer (dry season)

-Just kidding!
-We call the two seasons here summer and winter and skip spring and autumn.
-Summer is also known as the “dry season”, and winter as the “rainy season”.
-The main difference between these seasons is the amount of rainfall, with more rain falling during the winter months.
+Just kidding.
+We call the two seasons summer and winter and skip spring and autumn.
+Summer is the dry season, winter the rainy season.
+The main difference between them is rainfall, with more rain falling in the winter months.

 Summer and winter temperatures

 Summer falls between May and October.
-During summer, daytime maximum temperatures at sea level generally range from between 85–90 °F (29–32 °C).
-Hawaiian winter falls between October and April, with maximum daytime temperatures between a balmy 79–83 °F (26–28 °C).
-At low elevation it is very rare for the temperature to rise above 90 °F (32 °C) or to drop below 65 °F (18 °C).
+Daytime highs at sea level run between 85 and 90°F (29 to 32°C).
+Hawaiian winter runs October through April, with daytime highs between a balmy 79 and 83°F (26 to 28°C).
+At low elevation it is rare for the temperature to climb above 90°F (32°C) or drop below 65°F (18°C).

-This stable and pleasant weather is driven by the warm ocean temperature.
-The surface waters around Hawaii range between 77 °F (25 °C) and 83 °F (28 °C), all year round, which makes sure the air never cools down that much.
+This steady, pleasant weather is driven by the warm ocean.
+Surface waters around Hawaiʻi stay between 77°F (25°C) and 83°F (28°C) all year, so the air never cools off much.

 Rainfall during the Hawaiian winter and summer

-The wettest months on the Big Island are between November and March, but winter rains rarely disrupt vacation plans.
-Weather here is very localized, which means that you can find a sunny spot nearby if it is raining at your current location.
+The wettest months on the Big Island fall between November and March, but winter rains rarely disrupt vacation plans.
+Weather here is intensely local, so you can usually find a sunny spot nearby when it is raining where you are.

 Related: 15 rainy day activities for the Big Island (+ 2 to avoid).

-So, where are the wettest and the driest spots on the Big Island?
-The windward/east side of the island (Hilo) receives by far the most rain.
-As you can see on the map below, Hilo gets between 10 and 40 times as much rain as the driest parts of the Big Island.
-These dry parts are the resorts at Waikoloa, between Waimea and Kona, the summits and western slopes of the Mauna Loa and Mauna Kea volcanoes, and the most southern tip of the Big Island.
+So where are the wettest and driest spots on the Big Island?
+The windward east side around Hilo gets by far the most rain.
+As the map below shows, Hilo gets between 10 and 40 times as much rain as the driest parts of the island: the Waikoloa resorts, the stretch between Waimea and Kona, the summits and western slopes of Mauna Loa and Mauna Kea, and the southern tip.

-The same wet/dry pattern holds up on a month-by-month basis.
-November and March are the wettest months, whereas during the summer months the amount of rain can decrease up to half the peak rate.
+The same wet-dry pattern holds month by month.
+November and March are the wettest, while in the summer months rainfall can drop to half the peak rate.

-You can find more maps about the rainfall patterns in the Rainfall atlas of Hawaii.
+You can find more maps of the rainfall patterns in the Rainfall Atlas of Hawaii.

 Each island has a wet side and dry side: the trade winds

-Weather patterns in Hawaii are dominated by the so-called trade winds.
-These are winds blowing from high-pressure zones in the north Pacific that pump cool, moist winds down onto the island’s eastern and northeastern slopes.
-These winds are called the trade winds because their stable and predictable patterns allowed intercontinental travel (trade) as early as in the 16th century.
+Weather patterns in Hawaiʻi are driven by the trade winds.
+These winds blow out of high-pressure zones in the north Pacific, pushing cool, moist air down onto the islands’ eastern and northeastern slopes.
+They earned the name because their steady, predictable pattern carried trade ships across the Pacific as early as the 16th century.

-Trade winds over the Hawaiian islands blow from the East and Northeast between 250 and 300 days every year (source).
+Trade winds over the Hawaiian islands blow from the east and northeast between 250 and 300 days a year (source).

-Once the trade winds reach the mountains (volcanoes) on the Hawaiian islands, the air is lifted up.
-As that happens the moisture in the air condenses and produces clouds and rain.
-In meteorological terms, the side from which the wind comes from is the upwind or windward side.
-The other side of the island is called the downwind or leeward side.
+Once the trade winds hit the volcanoes, the air is forced upward.
+As it rises the moisture condenses into clouds and rain.
+In weather terms, the side the wind comes from is the upwind or windward side; the far side is the downwind or leeward side.

 Read more about the 8 climate zones on the Big Island.